Jerrik31/AI-Project-Chatbot-Using-Python/README.md

            CREATE A CHATBOT IN PYTHON
 # HOW TO RUN:
     1.Install the Visual Code App
-    2.Type the code & Execute the given code
+    2.Type the code & Execute the given code file(CODINGS.Zip)after extraction.
     3.Next open the terminal
-    4.Run the source code file using python compiler 5.It gives Local host server
+    4.Run the python code file using python compiler use python chat.py comment to run.
+    5.It gives Local host server
     6.Open the host server your web browser
     7.Now you ask the question for our chatbot model

 # This project is designe a Chatbot using a Python